 Once roles are defined, the next step is to recruit qualified professionals.
 Attracting the right talent is crucial for compliance success.
 Here’s how to do it effectively:

 By concentrating on attracting experts with the appropriate skills, you will create an audit team that is capable of managing the intricacies of regulations and providing valuable insights.
-This strategic approach not only enhances compliance but also positions your organization for success.
+This strategic approach not only but also positions your organization for success.

 To ensure your audit group remains skilled and efficient, establishing thorough development and educational programs is crucial.
 Here’s how you can achieve this: